Hedgehog friendly Cawood

 SUMMER:

-Baby season is here so here’s a guide to help you all to determine if a hedgehog needs help when out during the day, here are some questions you should think about before stepping in
+here’s a guide to help you all to determine if a hedgehog needs help when out during the day, here are some questions you should think about before stepping in

 1. What is the hedgehog doing?
 Does it need a rescue?